si-abhay/Oauth2-Implementation/readme.md

 #                       OAuth2 Integration (using HubSpot)

 A FastAPI + React demo that integrates with third-party service HubSpot.
-It demonstrates OAuth flows, storing credentials in Redis, and performing basic data operations like listing items, CRUD actions.
+It demonstrates OAuth2.0 **Authorization Code Flow** (Generally the most secure approach), storing credentials in Redis, and performing basic data operations like listing items, CRUD actions.

-### OVERVIEW
-This project's implementation shows how to:
-1. Authorize a user via OAuth2 to HubSpot (Notion, and Airtable also).
-2. Store OAuth tokens (including refresh tokens) in Redis.
-3. Automatically refresh expired access tokens to avoid re-prompting users.
-4. Load data from each service.
-5. Perform CRUD actions on HubSpot contacts (create, retrieve, update, delete).

 ## ⚡ Setup & Installation